edgsel/aml/README.md

 # LHV AML API v1
 Service to validate if the person is sanctioned by EU banks

+## Some info
+I have modified the CSV file a bit (removed first row of the file), because it was composed in a way that 1st and 2nd rows are headers of columns, although the real headers are on the second row.

 ## Required setup (at the moment of development)
 JDK 17+